I’ll start off by saying that although sustainability practises are very important to me, I don’t use the word itself to describe Church of Sanctus.

 I prioritise garment quality

 I intend for my garments to last years so to improve longevity of a garment, that means spending more on the production and more on the fabrics.
 That of course means my garments are a lot more expensive than fast fashion, but that’s the difference between a garment for life and a garment intended to be disposable.

-I adopt a circular economy approach to garment cutting
+I adopt a circular economy approach

 I don’t work with influencers who work with She*n and other fast fashion retailers

 This one is really just out of principle.
 I actually rarely work with influencers at all since I don’t tend to have spare stock lying around for gifting.

 I use recycled paper & cardboard for all my packaging and promotional material

 Even the paper in my printer is recycled.
 For tissue paper and packing tape I use Noissue: https://noissue.co.uk/ The ribbon I use in packaging and corset lacing are made from recycled plastic bottles.

 Unsold stock and discarded designs that I didn’t include in a collection get sold in my annual sample sale, this way I don’t throw away designs that didn’t work out.
 I always finish a garment even if I didn’t love the end result, so that means it can still find an owner and I don’t have to throw it away.
 Everything in my annual sale is sold heavily discounted, so it also means that people who couldn’t usually afford one of my designs gets their hands on an ethically made garment for half the price – often even less.